Datalux/Osintgram/README.md

     `cd Osintgram`

-3. Create a virtual environment for this project

-    `python3 -m venv venv`

-4. Load the virtual environment
-   - On Windows Powershell: `.\venv\Scripts\activate.ps1`
-   - On Linux and Git Bash: `source venv/bin/activate`

-5. Run `pip install -r requirements.txt`
+3. Run `pip3 install -r requirements.txt`

-6. Create a subdirectory `config`
+4. Create a subdirectory `config`

     `mkdir config`

-7. Create in `config` folder the file: `username.conf` and write your Instagram account username
+5. Create in `config` folder the file: `username.conf` and write your Instagram account username

-8. Create in `config` folder the file: `pw.conf` and write your Instagram account password
+6. Create in `config` folder the file: `pw.conf` and write your Instagram account password

-9. Create in `config` folder the file: `settings.json` and write the following string: "{}" without quotation marks
+7. Create in `config` folder the file: `settings.json` and write the following string: "{}" without quotation marks

-10. Run the main.py script
+8. Run the main.py script

     `python3 main.py <target username>`